NeoDyln/Pointers-and-Arrays/README.md

 # About
-- This repo simply has some of my notes and test files regarding C pointers, arrays and strings
+- This repo simply has some of my notes and test files regarding C pointers, arrays and strings from personal studies

 ## Pointers
 - These are variables containing a memory address